BlobWorld/blobworld-game/Readme.md

 # Blobworld

-Welcome to Blobworld, an interactive game where you push your boundaries.
+Welcome to Blobworld, a large interactive in-dev game where you push your boundaries and expand to be the very best.

-Contributors: rkslkk, Pilot, Mahesome
+Contributors include (but are not limited to): rkslkk, Pilot, Mahesome